Content Row Style:

 - Information provided to us on a loan application, promissory note, form and/or through other communications (for example, an e-mail address);

-- Information about transactions with us or others, including lenders, schools, the U.S. Department of Education or vendors that perform services on our behalf such as printing services or loan collection support;
+- Information about your transactions with us or others, including lenders, schools, or the U.S. Department of Education and vendors that perform services on our behalf such as printing services or loan collection support;

-- Reporting Information we receive from consumer credit-reporting agencies or public records
+- Information we receive from consumer credit-reporting agencies or public record

 All financial companies need to share their customer’s personal information to run their everyday businesses.
-We do not disclose personal information about our customers, except as permitted or required by law or regulation.
+We do not disclose personal information about our customers or former customers, except as permitted or required by law or regulation.
 180 Resolutions protects your personal information from unauthorized access and use.
-We use security measures that represent best practices in the student loan industry.
-These measures include computer safe guards and secured files and buildings.
+We use security measures that represent best practices such as computer safeguards and secured files and buildings.